 The downside, however, is that our bodies, especially our feet, need readjustment before hitting the pavement.
 Too much too soon can result in foot and ankle inflammation, pain, and possible injury.

 “I was playing soccer and training for a marathon and just thought the pain in my ankle was from a sprain,” she recalls.

-The MRI revealed Breanna had severe and chronic inflammation on the tendons located on the outside of her foot, and because it wasn’t treated early enough, the inflammation led to a tear,” he explains.
+The MRI revealed Breanna had severe and chronic inflammation on the tendons located on the outside of her foot, and because it wasn’t treated early enough, the inflammation led to a tear.

-“I see a lot of patients this time of year suffering from inflammation, heel pain and stress fractures in the foot.
+ORA Foot and Podiatric Surgeon, Dr. Beau Shay, says he sees “a lot of patients this time of year suffering from inflammation, heel pain and stress fractures in the foot.
 The weather gets nice and people start walking again — but overdoing the exercise early in the season is hard on unconditioned feet.
 Typical stress fractures affect the middle foot bones (called metatarsals) and are the result of fatigue injury from overuse.”

 1. Get supportive shoes: running and walking shoes are the best.
-Dr. Carlson advises that serious walkers and runners go to a running shoe store where experienced staff can evaluate your foot’s arch for the best fit.
+Dr. Shay advises that serious walkers and runners go to a running shoe store where experienced staff can evaluate your foot’s arch for the best fit.

 2. Stretch before and after your walks.
 Calf and leg stretches are key, and if you have heel pain, roll a frozen water bottle along your foot and heel to reduce inflammation in tendons and muscles.